HITECHCRIME/HC_SG51_Colorized_World/README.md

 -----------------------------------------------------

 [VERSE 3 - SIIMLAR TO CHORUS]
-cauterized wound on diehards always find ways to heal
+cauterized wound on diehards
+always find ways to heal
-i only wanted 5 no masks no guides no secret moves aye ya (reverb)
+i only wanted no masks no guides no secret moves aye ya (reverb)

-such a lowlife

-just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws -
+x
+x
+x
+x

+x
+x
 decent neutral
 anything ?

-preach words
-they don't mean a thing
-same thing thing to everyone
+authorized drugs with no card sign ending wanted not bad no life no such a lowlife

+nothing works mate, kinda get hysterical i need to break things when I steer myself somewhere new (in a new direction)

+just to grasp the heart of ice feel the warmth of my tribe sometimes it's the ashes that remain when you notice only flaws -

 -----------------------------------------------------